graveja0/health-care-markets/README.md

 Codes](README_files/figure-gfm/unnamed-chunk-8-1.png)

-The next figure plots the “edges” in a bipartite network that connects ZIP codes with hosptials.
+The next figure plots the “edges” in a bipartite network that connects ZIP codes with hospitals.
 These edges are depicted as lines connecting the ZIP centroid to the hospital location.
 The plotted line width is also proportional to the total volume of of patients.
 That is, a thin line connecting a ZIP-hospital pair indicates that only a small fraction